When you mix Irish cream, spiced rum, and your favorite coffee it's like sipping your a Christmas Hallmark movie! Warm, cozy, and relaxing.

-Really anytime but I think Irish Coffee cocktails are especially appropriate for winter/early spring brunches and cozy evenings.
-The best one I’ve ever had was a twist on the classic that I enjoyed in the mountains near Las Vegas on a snowy day.
+Really anytime but I think hot cocktails are especially appropriate for winter/early spring brunches and cozy evenings.
+The best one I've ever had was a twist on the classic that I enjoyed in the mountains near Las Vegas on a snowy day.

 Not usually but it would be really good iced on a hot, summer day!

-Strongly brewed coffee, Irish whisky, a little sugar, and cream is the basic recipe.
-This Irish Temper recipe uses Bailey’s Irish Cream and spiced rum.
+Strongly brewed coffee, Irish whisky, a little sugar, and cream.
+This Irish Temper recipe uses Bailey's Irish Cream and spiced rum.

-Irish coffee was first created in a small, west Irish town sometime in the 1950s.
-So yes, it IS Irish but not that old of a recipe.
+It was first created in a small town in western Ireland sometime in the 1950s.
+So yes, it is -- but not that old of a recipe.

 - 2 ounces Baileys Irish Cream